pablodecm/paper-inferno/paper/paper.md

 $${#eq:normal_approx}
 which has already been already approached by automatic differentiation in probabilistic programming frameworks [@tran2016edward].
-While a Poisson count likelihood based on a histogram has been used in the present derivation, other non-parametric density estimation techniques can be used in its place to construct a likelihood based the neural network output  $\boldsymbol{f}(\boldsymbol{x}; \boldsymbol{\phi})$ instead, such as kernel density estimation (KDE), being intrinsically differentiable.
+While a histogram has been used to construct a Poisson count sample likelihood, non-parametric density estimation techniques can be used in its place to construct a product of observation likelihoods based on the neural network output  $\boldsymbol{f}(\boldsymbol{x}; \boldsymbol{\phi})$ instead.
+For example, an extension of this technique to use kernel density estimation (KDE) should be straightforward, given its intrinsic differentiability.

 The loss function used for stochastic optimisation of the neural network parameters $\boldsymbol{\phi}$ can be any function of the inverse